Cuinf/CryptoKitties-subgraph/README.md

-# CryptoKitties Subgraph
+# Data Analysis Subgraph

-This subgraph is used to index the owner and the amount of the cryptokitties nft tokens.
+This subgraph is used to index the owner and the amount of the nft tokens.